 To date, only surface work has been carried out on the property (rock sampling, mapping and geophysics).
 No drilling has taken place.
 The Company is currently conducting ground-level exploration to evaluate the various exploration targets on the property, which is intended to complement the exploration plan that is underway on the Moss Property and that previously outlined the prospectivity of the Moss property as a result of a recent airborne magnetics survey.
-These exploration elements will run concurrently with the Company's business plan for the Moss Mine including completion of the feasibility study and development for Phase II.
+These exploration elements will run concurrently with the Company's business plan for the Moss Mine including completion of the FS and development for Phase II - Commercial Operations.

-In addition to the cash paid and shares issued upon execution of the agreement, as of the date of this MD&A, the Company has paid LCI US\$5,000.
+In addition to the cash paid and shares issued upon execution of the agreement, as of the date of this MD&A, the Company has paid LCI a further US\$5,000 for a total of US\$10,000 in cash payments and has fulfilled its minimum work commitment for Year 1.